Flashcards are non-gradable activities designed to allow learners to review content and help them commit it to memory.

 - Use the Activity screen to add/edit basic content, information, and metadata about an activity that is visible/accessible to the students (e.g., activity titles, thumbnail images, introductory content, instructions, attachments students need to complete the activity).

-- Use the Settings screen to configure the way you want the activity to work for the students (e.g., objective mastery and badge details, visibility, access).
+- Use the Settings screen to configure the way you want the activity to work for students (e.g., objective mastery and badge details, visibility, access).

 - The History screen only appears when changes have been made to an activity since its creation.
 Use it to review changes and restore previous versions of the activity's content.